MachinisteWeb/node-atlas/README.en.md

 By default, NodeAtlas already use [EJS template engine](http://ejs.co/), it's that allows you to use JavaScript between `<?` and `?>` tags.

 Tags `<?` and `?>` allow you to include JavaScript into templates.
-There are many diffent tag format allow you to display JavaScript output into your template (in the same way you should with `document.write`).
+There are many different tag format allow you to display JavaScript output into your template (in the same way you should with `document.write`).
 See below:

 - `<?` Opening 'scriptlet' tag by default for control-flow, no output provided.
 - `<?=` Outputs the value into the template (HTML escaped)